 30th and Colorado Corridors Study

-This study is examining existing and future travel conditions and needs and developing design options to improve travel for all modes along 30th Street (Baseline to Pearl) and Colorado Avenue (Foothills Parkway to Broadway/Euclid).
-The 30th and Colorado Corridors Study began in 2017 and is currently in the design options evaluation phase.
+This study examined existing and future travel conditions and needs to develop design options to improve travel for all modes along 30th Street (Baseline to Pearl) and Colorado Avenue (Foothills Parkway to Broadway/Euclid).
+The 30th and Colorado Corridors Study began in 2017 and the recommended options for 30th Street and Colorado Avenue are undergoing preliminary engineering and cost estimation.
+A phasing plan will be developed in late 2018 for implementation of projects as funding is made available.
+The options for the University of Colorado Boulder section will be further evaluated during the university's upcoming TMP update beginning this fall.

-Five options are being considered for each of three corridors within the study.
+Five design options were considered for each of three corridors within the study.
 View the summary of all options .
-An evaluation of each design option can be viewed under each corridor below.

 The City of Boulder and University of Colorado Transportation Master Plans identified the need for detailed studies of several transportation corridors in Boulder, including 30th Street and Colorado Avenue.
 These corridors provide travel options between key activity centers in Boulder, including the University of Colorado (CU) Housing at Williams Village, CU East Campus, Boulder Junction, 29th Street and CU Main Campus.